akarnokd/plan-b-terraform-mods/README.md

 Generate more cities for a new game.

 The game currently defaults to 3 cities per planet.
-This mod increases the number of cities generated additively via configuration option.
-I.e., `CityCountAdd = 2` will generate 5 cities total.
+This mod adds a slider to the **New Planet** screen where you can set the number of additional cities to be generated.
+For example, if set to *2*, the game will have 5 cities total.

 #### Configuration